 When we think of becoming more like Christ, we often think of what we need to do.
 However, we should not forget the transforming effect of beholding.
 Scripture teaches us that we become like whatever we set our gaze upon.
 In this message from Matthew 17, David Platt urges us to behold Christ in His glorious perfections so that, by the power of the Spirit, we might be changed more and more into His likeness.
 The One whom the Law and Prophets looked forward to––Christ, the Son––is the One who radiates the splendor of God.

-We will become like what we behold.
+Matthew 17 reminds us we will become like what we behold.

 If you have Bible, and I hope you do, turn with me to Matthew 17.
 I was coaching the 6- year-old Rangers T-ball team yesterday.
 We had a good game.
 Nobody got hurt and everybody got snacks.
 Mission accomplished.
 And as I was driving Caleb, our 6-year-old, home from the game, he sat in the back seat and said to me, “Daddy, when I grow up, I want to be a baseball coach.”
 I said you, “You do?”
 He said, “Yeah, I do.”
 I said, “Why do you want to be a baseball coach?”
 And he said, “Because you are, and it looks like it’s a lot of fun.”
 I said, “It is, buddy, and I think you’ll be a great baseball coach one day.”
 As we drove on, I was reminded that my son (and my children, for that matter) are continually watching me, and the more they watch me, the more they will imitate me, for better or for worse.